Academic year 2020-21

-Students will be discussing the theme of travel and comparing means of transport.
+Having prepared the transition project over the summer term, students should return with vocabulary and language they will be applying again in similar contexts throughout the Year 9 course.
+Students start with the theme of holidays and will be discussing travel and comparing means of transport.
 They will be taking part in role plays, buying tickets and talking about travel plans.
-They will use realia from France to plan a holiday and build up confidence using past tenses to describe a past holiday.
+As this is a topic that they also studied in year7, it offers an opportunity to revisit previous learning, consolidate and build on this by incorporating new structures.
+They will use authentic sources from France to plan a holiday and build up confidence using past tenses to describe a past holiday.
 They will also be talking about types of home and describing rooms in a house and imagining their ideal home.

 Students review and develop an earlier theme,’Ma famille et mes amis.’
 They will be able to describe what they and others look like and define character.
+They will enjoy watching the hilarious film, ‘La Famille Bélier’ which is perfect for consolidating understanding on the theme of family and relationships, while giving students an experience of French cinema.
 Family and friends and Relationships are discussed through photo cards and role play as students get used to the requirements of the new spec GCSE.
 Skills being focussed on this term include: Grasping nuances in meaning and identifying familiar structures and applying to new situations

 Students will study the theme of French culture and traditions.
+They find out about famous French festivals like the ‘Fête Nationale’ and ‘Mardi Gras’.
+Cultural input provides an engaging and relevant part of learning alongside the language itself allowing students to develop their awareness of other cultures and traditions.
 There is an emphasis on the correct use of the imperfect and past simple tenses in the context of describing festivals.

 This is a key year to build up more complex language and develop key skills.